agilityfeat/webrtc-sip-example/README.md

     npm install
     npm start

 Open the app in two separate tabs, log in as users `bob` and `lucy`, and click `Call`.
-Note that no password is required.
-This is an insecure practice and you definitely don't want to do this in an production environment.
+Note that an insecure password has been set and you definitely don't want to do this in an production environment.

 ## SIP Server
 For the example to work you need to set up an Asterisk Server.
 We used version 15.